[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 After you fully configure your Amazon S3 account, you can connect it to Duplicator.
 This way, your backup will automatically import into the cloud.

 Name the new storage location.
-Under Type, select Amazon S3 – Direct:
+Under Type, select Amazon S3.

 After this, enter the name of your bucket.
-You can also customize the maximum number of packages stored in the bucket.
-This prevents you from saving too many backups and accidentally increasing the Amazon S3 storage limit:
+You can also customize the maximum number of backups stored in the bucket.
+This prevents you from saving too many backups and accidentally increasing the Amazon S3 storage limit.

 You can now save the new Amazon S3 storage location!

 It’s time to create your first site backup and send it to Amazon S3!
-To do this, head over to Duplicator Pro » Packages » Create New:
+To do this, head over to Duplicator Pro » Backups » Add New.

 For a complete backup, don’t make any changes to the archive or installer files.
 However, you can create custom backups by only including the database, media library, or other files.

-Lastly, hit Build.
+Lastly, hit Create Backup.
 Duplicator will automatically build your backup and transfer it to Amazon S3.

 If you don’t want to waste time, you can set up an automatic backup schedule.
 Using Duplicator Pro, you can choose a date and time to always run backups and save them to Amazon S3.

-To get started with automated backups, open the Schedules page and hit Add New:
+To get started with automated backups, open the Schedule Backups page and hit Add New.

 Finally, enable the schedule and save it!